 Data Coding and Analyses

-Open Data Viewer, click File | Import File | Import Multiple Eyelink Data Files to import all the recorded eye tracker files (with the extension of EDF), and save them into a single .EVS file.
+Open Data Viewer, click File | Import File | Import Multiple Eyelink Data Files to import all the recorded eye tracker files (with the extension of EDF), and save them into a single EVS file.

 Open the saved EVS file and click Analysis | Reports | Sample Report to export the raw sample data with no aggregation.